 American Illustration 35

 Art isn’t easy.
-Illustration is harder, with creators asked by their commercial clients to interpret, conceive, make, convey, enlighten, provoke and, in some cases, transform the viewers take on all matters that concern global politics, the environment, conflicts, advertising, science, books, fashion, food, travel, education and every corner of pop culture – all under tight deadlines with reduced budgets.
+Illustration is harder, with creators asked by their commercial clients to interpret, conceive, make, convey, enlighten, provoke and, in some cases, transform the viewers take on all matters that concern global politics, the environment, conflicts, advertising, science, finance, books, fashion, food, travel, education and every corner of pop culture – all under tight deadlines with reduced budgets.
 This is precisely why, for over 30 years, American Illustration has gathered a group of art and design experts to review work that was produced over the past year and select the best pieces to celebrate, honor and preserve a powerful art form that can be as heedlessly ubiquitous (and disposable) as what’s seen on a cereal box, but can all too often help change the world.

 As our insatiable desire for images grows, illustrators are determined to deliver original works through both traditional and unconventional means and methods.
 Print publications still require the keen eye of top artists to enliven their stories, while many online publications and news agencies (with smart art directors) have begun to find ways of using inspired art to accompany their articles.
 Illustration has no bounds in terms of its content our usage, with illustration finding its way in advertising, books as expected, and in more and more unexpected venues such as fine art galleries, murals, installations, merchandise, fashion and museums.